eldoctorenlapista/cordova-background-geo/README.md

 If you're reporting app crash, debug logs might not contain all needed informations about the cause of the crash.
 In that case, also provide relevant parts of output of `adb logcat` command.

-## Semantic Versioning
-This plugin is following semantic versioning as defined http://semver.org

 ## Migrations

 See [MIGRATIONS.md](/MIGRATIONS.md)